asterick/skiploom/README.md

  * Resolve fragments (with sliding ranges)
  * Noticing conditions or registers in complex expressions should throw a failure
  * Allow for un-balanced definitions as the result of prospecting
+ * BSON decoding should not use stack as deep trees will kill the interpreter

 ## Differences from AS88
 * @DEF and @MXP only take symbols, behavior may vary